Time-Varying Semidefinite Programming: Path Following a Burer-Monteiro Factorization: Path following the trajectory of solutions

 \subsection{Error analysis}

-We investigate the algorithm without stepsize tuning.
+We investigate the algorithm without step size tuning.
 The main goal of the following error analysis to show that the computed $(\hat X_k, \hat \lambda_k )$, where $\hat X_k = \hat Y_k \hat Y_k^T$, remain close to the exact solutions $(X_{t_k},\lambda_{t_k})$, if properly initialized.
 The logic of the proof is similar to standard path following methods based on Newton's method, e.g.~\cite{Diehl2012}.
 The specific form of our problem requires some additional considerations that allow for more precise quantitative bounds depending on the problem constants.

-Throughout this section, $(X^{}_t=Y_t^{}Y_t^T,Z^{}_t)$ is an optimal primal-dual pair of solutions to \eqref{eq: SDP}--\eqref{eq: DSDP} satisfying assumptions (A1--A4), so that it is strictly complementary (see Definition~\ref{def: strict_compl}) and such that $X_t$ is primal non-degenerate.
+Throughout this section, $(X^{}_t=Y_t^{}Y_t^T,Z^{}_t)$ is an optimal primal-dual pair of solutions to \eqref{eq: SDP}--\eqref{eq: DSDP} satisfying the five assumptions \ref{ass: strict_feas}--\ref{ass: cont_diff}, so that it is strictly complementary (see Definition~\ref{def: strict_compl}) and such that $X_t$ is primal nondegenerate.
 Notice that the choice of factor $Y_t$ can be arbitrary, since it does not affect any of the subsequent statements.
+In Lemma~\ref{lem: unique_lagr_mult} and its proof, we have seen that for every $X_t$ the unique Lagrange multiplier $\lambda_t$ satisfies $Z_t = C_t - \mathcal A^*_t(\lambda_t)$, that is,